-Morton Lake Provincial Park includes all of Morton Lake and a section of the shoreline on neighboring Mohun Lake.
-Canoeing and kayaking is a popular activity in the park and Mohun Lake provides access to the sayward canoe route, a 47-km route that follows a system of lakes.
+Morton Lake Provincial Park on Vancouver Island includes all of Morton Lake and a section of the shoreline on neighboring Mohun Lake.
+Canoeing and kayaking is a popular activity in the park and Mohun Lake provides access to the Sayward canoe route, a 47-km route that follows a system of lakes.

 The road into this lake is one of my favorite places to view mushrooms, they grow in abundance along the shores of Mohun lake, we fill our freezer every year with chanterelle mushrooms that we pick along here.
 There is nothing better than chanterelle mushrooms in the winter months.